Dodecanese: Classical and Hellenistic period

 After Alexander's death, the islands, and even Rhodes itself, were split up among the many generals who contended to succeed him.
+Demetrius Poliorcetes failed to capture the city for the Antigonid empire after a long siege.
 The islands formed strong commercial ties with the Ptolemies in Egypt, and together they formed the Rhodo-Egyptian alliance, which controlled trade throughout the Aegean in the 3rd century BC.
 Led by Rhodes, the islands developed into maritime, commercial and cultural centers: coins of Rhodes circulated almost everywhere in the Mediterranean, and the islands' schools of philosophy, literature and rhetoric were famous.
 The Colossus of Rhodes, built in 304 BC, perhaps best symbolized their wealth and power.

+Rhodes allied with Rome and Pergamum against Philip V of Macedon and Antiochus the Great.
+It reached its maximum territorial extent after the Roman-Seleucid War and the following Treaty of Apamea.
 In 164 BC, Rhodes signed a treaty with Rome, and the islands became aligned to greater or lesser extent with the Roman Republic while mostly maintaining their autonomy.
 Rhodes quickly became a major schooling center for Roman noble families, and, as the islands (and particularly Rhodes) were important allies of Rome, they enjoyed numerous privileges and generally friendly relations.
 These were eventually lost in 42 BC, in the turmoil following the assassination of Julius Caesar in 44 BC, after which Cassius invaded and sacked the islands.
 Thereafter, they became part of the Roman Empire proper.
 Titus made Rhodes capital of the Provincia Insularum, and eventually the islands were joined with Crete as part of the 18th Province of the Roman Empire.